-Jerin Arifa is an award-winning community organizer and communications specialist, who spearheaded the campus sexual assault policy for the largest urban public university in the nation -- while she was undocumented!
+Jerin Arifa is a polymath whose award-winning work has changed millions of lives worldwide -- from cutting-edge cancer research to community organizing.
+Jerin spearheaded the campus sexual assault policy for the largest urban public university in the nation -- while she was undocumented, long before obtaining her citizenship!
 She brought together diverse community stakeholders–media, legislators, staff, faculty, students, and University Board of Trustees–in a collaborative process of discovering needs and defining a desired policy.

 Young Feminists and Allies has members from Arizona to New York with diverse backgrounds and ages.
 Jerin’s previous positions at NOW include National Board Member and Chair of the National and New York State Young Feminist Task Forces.
 She also served on the board of the Bella Abzug Leadership Institute, along with Gloria Steinem.